Jesus Christians: "Disbanding"

-2011–Present
+2011–present

 End Time Survivors and A Voice in the Desert

-In February 2016, new and old members of the affiliated ex-Jesus Christian communities launched a YouTube channel called End Time Survivors which focused on teachings about the End Times.
+In February 2016, new and old members of the affiliated ex-Jesus Christian communities launched a YouTube channel called 'End Time Survivors', which focused on teachings about the End Times.
 The videos were presented by 'anonymous' narrators, using masks and digitally altered voices, and included both members and non-members of the affiliated communities.

 An accompanying website of the same name was also launched in conjunction with the YouTube channel.

 In October 2016 another YouTube channel was launched, 'A Voice in the Desert'.
 The videos primarily featured Dave as narrator of teaching videos on topics of a more general spiritual nature.
 The group, which had been limited to about 30 members worldwide for decades, reported a dramatic increase in numbers after starting its video ministry in 2016.
-As of May 2023 A Voice in the Desert channel has over 140,000 subscribers and close to 13 million accumulated views.
+As of May 2023, A Voice in the Desert channel had over 140,000 subscribers and close to 13 million accumulated views.

-Academic Interest
+Academic interest

-On December 7, 2017, at the annual conference of The Australian Association for the Study of Religion in Sydney, Australia, Geraldine Smith presented an academic paper accompanied by formal discussion about the new religious movement that Dave and Cherry McKay founded in the 1980s.
+On December 7, 2017, at the annual conference of the Australian Association for the Study of Religion in Sydney, Australia, Geraldine Smith presented an academic paper accompanied by formal discussion about the new religious movement that Dave and Cherry McKay founded in the 1980s.

 In 2018, after considerable research, interviews and observations made while visiting and participating in activities with the group, Smith submitted a thesis to the University of Sydney in partial completion of the requirements for her degree of Bachelor of Arts (Honours), called: Voices In The Wilderness: An Ethnography Of The Endtime Survivors.
 Along with the history and controversies related to the Jesus Christians, Smith reveals an intimate look at how members live their day to day, and how the group restructured internationally in 2010.

 In May 2019, a shortened excerpt of Geraldine Smith's longer thesis was published on the World Religions and Spirituality Project web site.

 In May 2025, Massimo Introvigne and María Vardé published an in-depth academic article on the group titled: The Jesus Christians: History, Theology, Controversies which was published in The Journal of CESNUR The article expands on some key topics covered by Smith's ethnography along with detailed information on controversies that occurred after 2018, including two failed deprogramming attempts and false accusations of human trafficking by anti-cultists.

 A series of articles based on this work was also published in the religious liberty and human rights magazine Bitter Winter.